PhD Research in the Arts & Humanities

-Will having a PhD help my job prospects outside academia?
+Will having an Arts & Humanities PhD help my job prospects outside academia?

 A PhD is first and foremost an academic research qualification.
 If you wish to work in an area not closely related to your research specialism, whether inside or outside academia, then you should think very carefully before doing a PhD.
 The desirability of a PhD does not, in itself, outweigh the three years of relevant employment experience.

 Having said this, if you are in possession of a PhD then, aside from proving your academic capability, you will have developed a wide range of generic skills that are very attractive to potential employers.
 Universities are increasingly keen to encourage students to develop these skills and many offer a range of training opportunities to enable them to do so.